Most of the time, car accident liability insurance claims are processed smoothly.

 - Named vehicles: All vehicles that are listed in the liability coverage declaration receive coverage.
 Any other vehicle not listed in the declaration is also covered only when it is being driven by the named insured.

 - Added vehicles: If the named insured replaces the existing car or utility vehicle with any other car or utility vehicle, the new vehicle gets automatic coverage.
 All added cars to the policy get coverage.
 Missouri car accident attorneys add that there are, however, some insurance companies who provide coverage to added/replaced cars only if the named insured has notified them about the change within 30 days of the acquisition.

-- Utility vehicles: In the case of utility vehicles, the coverage is generally restricted to certain vehicles with a limit on the rated load.
-The vehicles include sports utility vehicles, pickups, flatbeds or delivery trucks.
+- Utility vehicles: In cases involving utility vehicles, the coverage is generally restricted to certain vehicles with a limit on the rated load.
+The vehicles include sports utility vehicles, pickups, flatbeds, or delivery trucks.
 The utility vehicle must, however, be listed in the liability coverage declaration.
 For a large vehicle to be insured, it must be named in the policy.
 The same holds correct for motorcycles.
 Vehicles being used for business are generally not covered in the liability policy.

-- Temporary vehicles: If the insured car is not operational due to ongoing repairs or servicing or it has been damaged for any reason, the coverage is extended to the temporary replacement car being used by the named insured or the members of the household.
+- Temporary vehicles: If the insured car is not operational due to ongoing repairs or servicing or has been damaged for any reason, the coverage is extended to the temporary replacement car being used by the named insured or the household members.

 If you are having trouble getting your car accident claim processed, call The Hoffmann Law Firm, L.L.C. at (314) 361-4242.

 Free Consultation with a St. Louis Car Accident Lawyer

 Don’t talk to an insurance claims adjuster before speaking with The Hoffmann Law Firm, L.L.C.
 We can help you avoid making statements that may affect the outcome of your case.
 The consultation is free, and you don’t pay unless we get you money!